 The amount of Sal Klita given is determined by age and family status.
 To review exact sums, see: Sal Klita Calculator

 Timetable: Paid out over the first six months after Aliyah, between the 1st and 15th of each month.
 If an Oleh leaves Israel during the first six months (regardless of reason), payments are stopped.
-The payments can easily be restarted by visiting Misrad Haklita.
+Once you return to Israel, if it is within the first year of Aliyah your payments will be automatically reinstated 14 days after your return.
 If an Oleh returns to Israel 13 months or more after Aliyah, payments are discontinued.